Ilwaco High School Valedictorian Explains What School is Like During the Coronavirus

 What is Up With America’s Obsession with Arguing?

-Recently I posted an article about how to learn yoga and was personally attacked for suggesting that videos and books are an option.
+Recently, I posted an article about how to learn yoga and was personally attacked for suggesting that videos and books are an option.
 I agree they aren’t the best option.
-The ideal way to learn yoga is in person from a certified yoga instructor, but now I’ll get comments asking me why an instructor needs to be certified if they’ve been teaching for over a decade and are properly trained.
+The ideal way to learn yoga is from a certified yoga instructor in person.
+Still, I’ll get comments asking me why an instructor needs to be certified if they’ve been teaching for over a decade and are adequately trained.
 It seems like someone is always picking a fight.

 I also posted about the medical benefits of CBD oil, and someone started trying to argue about all the different manufacturing processes and which company is superior.
-It seems everyone in America has strong opinions and feels it necessary always to share those opinions with others.
-I’ve traveled to over 20 countries in the last few years, and I’ve found that the need to argue every little point is, for the most part, an American phenomenon.
-Yes, people share differences of opinion all around the world, but generally in a much kinder manner.
+It seems everyone in America has strong opinions and feels it is necessary always to share those opinions with others.
+I’ve traveled to over 33 countries and found that the need to argue every little point is, for the most part, an American phenomenon.
+Yes, people share differences of opinion worldwide, but generally in a much kinder manner.
 So, what is up with America’s obsession with arguing?